yiisoft/db-sphinx/docs/guide/en/usage-match.md

     ->all();
 ```

-You may as well compose expressions with special operators like 'MAYBE', 'PROXIMITY' etc.
+You may as well compose expressions with special operators like `MAYBE`, `PROXIMITY` etc.
 For example:

 ```php